Brisbane was once a cheaper alternative to Sydney and Melbourne when it came to buying a house and raising a family.

 Location: Around 15 minutes drive north of the CBD

-A home in Wilston doesn’t come cheap – a three-bedroom family home will cost you around $1 million – but the lifestyle and amenities in the suburb make it well worth it.
+A home in Wilston doesn’t come cheap – a three-bedroom family home will cost you around $1.9 million (which was around $1 million just 2 years ago) – but the lifestyle and amenities in the suburb make it well worth it.

 The crime rate of 67 incidents per 1,000 properties is low by Queensland standards, and at just 5km from the CBD, commuting from Wilston is quick and easy.